kotori-y/Scopy/README.md

 ### Install Scopy

-Scopy has been successfully tested on Linux and Windows systems under python3 enviroment.
+Scopy has been successfully tested on Linux, OSX and Windows systems under python3 enviroment.

 #### Source